UniversalViewer/universalviewer/manual/CONFIG.md

 **Type**: `number`
 **Default**: `255`
 _Repeated - edit in contentLeftPanel_.
-Width of the collapsed panel.
+Width of the expanded panel.

 ##### panelOpen